WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 As it is remote, we are very flexible but there are times when we do get together, such as the weekly project meeting.
 This is explained in [the Student Internship Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467).

+## I need to use storage and compute.
+What are my options?

+We have a few options at WEHI for storage and compute.

+Some projects have requirements that you can use your own laptop or computer.

+1. If you want to use a High Performance Computer (HPC) to learn more skills, or you have bigger requirements of storage and compute than can fit on your laptop, [you can use the Milton HPC](https://wehieduau.sharepoint.com/sites/rc2/SitePages/What-is-Milton.aspx).
+2. If you use Milton HPC, [you can use the VAST scratch space for your temporary storage](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Data-how-to-store.aspx#stornext-and-vast).
+3. If you want to run a web server or service, then [you can use Nectar, the Australian Research Cloud](https://support.ehelp.edu.au/support/solutions/articles/6000055380-resources-available-to-you).
+4. If you have small data files that your supervisor says is OK to share publicly and you want to share with future students, [you can use figshare](https://figshare.com/).
+5. If you have small data files that your supervisor says is not OK to share publicly and you want to share with future students, [you can use the WEHI-wide student intern group on Sharepoint/Teams.](https://wehieduau.sharepoint.com/sites/StudentInternGroupatWEHI/Shared%20Documents/Forms/AllItems.aspx?FolderCTID=0x0120008FF8F20683AC284798EA496C639CC069&viewid=afd55542-8e3a-4327-95f9-63450ae10d2a).
+6. If you have big data files and you want to share with future students, [you can talk to your supervisor about using VAST projects](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Data-how-to-store.aspx#stornext-and-vast).
+It would be rare for students to need a VAST project space, so please ask your supervisor first.

 ## My project is complex and ambiguous - what can I do to deal with this?

 All of the projects are complex and ambiguous.